Are you vulnerable to corruption

 Undeclared conflicts of interest may also influence their decisions.

 • Unauthorised access and disclosure of public sector information presents significant corruption risks, particularly in agencies with access to sensitive or classified information.
-Inappropriate information disclosures can have significant consequences for individuals’ safety and privacy, and for the reputations and operations of public agencies.
+It can have serious consequences for individuals’ safety and privacy, and for the reputations and operations of public agencies.

-• Purchasing goods and services, and managing contractual arrangements are common functions in the public sector.
-However, IBAC investigations and reviews have exposed just how vulnerable procurement and contract management can be to corruption.
+• Purchasing goods and services and managing contracts are common functions in the public sector.
+IBAC investigations and reviews have exposed just how vulnerable these can be to corruption.